 The Australia for UNHCR – SBS Les Murray Award for Refugee Recognition recognises and celebrates the contribution of refugees who are shining a light on the situation of forcibly displaced people.

-The winner receives $10,000, generously donated by SBS, in recognition of their work in the arts, sports or media to promote positive awareness and understanding of refugees.
+The winner receives $10,000, generously donated by SBS, in recognition of their work to promote positive awareness and understanding of refugees.

 This Award is offered in memory of Les Murray AM, the iconic sports broadcaster and much-loved host of The World Game on SBS television.
 Les was a refugee who fled Hungary in 1956, eventually reaching safety in Australia.
 He used his public profile and his own refugee experience to advocate for refugee rights.

-The Award is supported by Les' daughters, Tania and Natalie Murray.
+The Award is supported by Les's daughters, Tania and Natalie Murray.

 Nominees must: